angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 Not a terrible result, and I got some practice for the main event.

-The main event of Saturday is dinner at the _Mulino Bruciato_, which is a highlight of our saturdays at the 4Seasons Tournament.
+The main event of Saturday is dinner at the _Mulino Bruciato_, which is a highlight of our Saturdays at the 4Seasons Tournament.
 We booked a table for 20-something people and it was a ton of fun.
 As a wheat-intolerant person I couldn't eat any of the pasta based dishes, but at the Mulino they have this amazing Tagliata Fredda (Sliced beef cooked and marinated for quite some time,